 Are you a real estate entrepreneur or a manager?
 You may not know this, but there is quite a difference between entrepreneur and manager.
-From personality traits to job roles and functions, the difference between entrepreneur and manager are distinct across the board.
-You might be surprised by this, and you may even be skeptical about it.
-But after you put the pieces together that are revealed below, you’ll truly have an epiphany.
+From personality traits to job roles and functions, the differences between an entrepreneur and manager are distinct across the board.

 Successful real estate entrepreneurs are not always good managers.
 For one, they are very impatient.
-This is due to their competitive nature and strong sense of urgency, which is why they succeed.
-And if that’s not enough reason to be ineffective at managing people, there’s more.
-Highly-successful real estate entrepreneurs have a mild form of OCD (Obsessive Compulsive Disorder).
-This trait alone is enough to drive away top-selling real estate agents and quality employees – not good!
-Interestingly enough, these traits work well for entrepreneurial success.
+This is due to their competitive nature and strong sense of urgency, which is one reason for their success.
+Also, highly-successful real estate entrepreneurs posses a mild form of OCD (Obsessive Compulsive Disorder).
+They seem to obsess about everything.

 Steve Jobs, genius entrepreneur or manager? – He wasn’t known as a good manager

 He was, however, one of the best entrepreneurs of our time